Top 7 Threat Intelligence Platforms & Software in 2025

 3/5

 Palo Alto Cortex is a broad security platform that offers SOAR, XDR, and threat intelligence, depending on which products and modules your business needs.
-The threat intelligence management product falls under XSOAR, but the entire Cortex platform has some level of overlap.
-Palo Alto topped the MITRE evaluation charts in 2023 with perfect detection and protection scores, so it’s a great choice for enterprises that process highly sensitive data.
+The threat intelligence management product falls under the Cortex XSOAR specifically, while Unit 42 performs managed threat intel.
+Palo Alto topped the MITRE evaluation charts in 2023 with perfect scores, so it’s a great choice for enterprises that process highly sensitive data.

 Pros